-Our clients usually are delighted as they gain a deep forensic understanding of what is contributing uniquely to the success of the people on their team, and what things are early indicators of failure, or lack of fit across a wide variety of human attributes…so that they can make job matches that are more successful, and manage precise coaching training and development for each individual.
+Clients gain a deep forensic understanding of what is contributing to the success of the people on their team, and what things are early indicators of failure, or lack of fit across a wide variety of human attributes…so that they can make job matches that are more successful, and manage precise coaching training and development for each individual.

 The following are some further examples of the 400+ qualities that can correlate to specific companies performance KPIs.
 All relate to a CAE at a company in the Cybersecurity software industry.

 Performance profiles enable companies to ;